keplerlab/fb-bot-framework/README.md

 You also need to setup a secure tunnel to your localhost server.
 Ngrok is a tool that allows you to easily expose your localhost server to the outside world.
 Make sure your firewall won’t block this.
 * Download ngrok - https://ngrok.com/download, extract your setup and go inside the folder
 * Open command prompt and run `ngrok http 8080`, this will create one random https tunnel for you and you don’t require any online hosting to test your application.
-* Copy randomly generated https url to Facebook webhook page, once your app is ready (Later Step)
+* Copy randomly generated https URL to Facebook webhook page, once your app is ready (Later Step)
-* As per below screen, it is : https://8efe40b4.ngrok.io/
+* As per below screen, it is https://8efe40b4.ngrok.io/

 #### WIT API
 Wit.ai makes it easy for developers to build applications and devices that you can talk or text to.
 It helps you to process natural languages.
 * Go to WIT.AI https://wit.ai/
 * Create your developer account using Github or Facebook, else login
 * Click on      icon on top right panel, and enter your app name `botDemo`
 * Click on `Import your app from a backup` before create app button (To save our time, we have dummy stories ready for Restaurant application)